orosz-attila/Spiced-Academy-Data-Science-Projects/README.md

 <div align="justify">The prediction with the tuned ARIMA model achieved a MAE score as low as 1.72.</div><br>

-The notebook with plotly interactivy is also available on [Jupyter Colab](https://colab.research.google.com/drive/1nRPrfqCVFn-EHhl5GenxREuNRYeWV_h8#scrollTo=PynGYIu55aHb).<br>
+The notebook with plotly interactivity is also available on [Jupyter Colab](https://colab.research.google.com/drive/1nRPrfqCVFn-EHhl5GenxREuNRYeWV_h8#scrollTo=PynGYIu55aHb).<br>

 Data source: [European Climate Assessment Dataset](https://www.ecad.eu).<br>